-The modern approach in undue influence in the testamentary context was set out in Banton v.
+Testamentary undue influence developed as a probate principle, unlike inter vivos gift undue influence (discussed below) which developed in equity.
+The modern approach to undue influence in the testamentary context was set out in Banton v.
 Banton:

 A testamentary disposition will not be set aside on the ground of undue influence unless it is established on the balance of probabilities that the influence imposed by some other person on the deceased was so great and overpowering that the document reflects the will of the former and not that of the deceased.
-In such a case, it does not represent the testamentary wishes of the testator and is no more effective than if he or she simply delegated his will-making power to the other person.5
+In such a case, it does not represent the testamentary wishes of the testator and is no more

-2 (1968) LR 1 P&D.
+&lt;sup>2 (1968) LR 1 P&D.

-Craig v Lamoureux, [1919] 3 WWR 1101.
+&lt;sup>3 Craig v.
+Lamoureux, [1919] 3 WWR 1101.

-4 Craig v Lamoureux, [1919] 3 WWR 1101 at para 12.
+&lt;sup>4 Craig v.
+Lamoureux, [1919] 3 WWR 1101 at para.
+12